 Clayton High School is dedicated to providing a quality program of counseling for all students in grades 9-12.
 Our program consists of activities at each grade level focusing on personal development, educational planning, and college / career planning.
 Through this program, you can learn about your abilities, interests, goals and behavior.
-You can also learn skills to communicate better and deal with your concerns.
-Two counselors will be dedicated to post-high school counseling with an emphasis on the college process:
+You can also learn, develop and sharpen skills to better communicate and deal with potential concerns.